actris/data-management-plan/DMP/initial-DMP.md

 ### 2.2.
 ACTRIS Aerosol remote sensing data centre unit (ARES)

-#### The purpose of the data collection/generation
-The purpose of the data collection and generation of data products is to provide open access to aerosol remote sensing measurements of high and traceable quality, benefiting scientists and policy makers, as well as the private sector, educators and the general public.
-See the Stakeholder Handbook for more information.

-#### The relation to the objectives of the project
+The ARES data center unit handles provision of aerosol remote sensing data processing and curation.
+This includes centralized processing, traceability, harmonization and data versioning, quality control, data provision and archiving, and documentation.
+The activity enables RRT and NRT delivery.
+Tutorial activities.
+Production of level 3 data for climatological analysis and new products.

-Data management of ACTRIS aerosol remote sensing data relates to the description of  the aerosol content in the whole troposphere and upper stratosphere over all time scales and to investigate its relationship with near surface mechanisms (as pollution and air quality issue) and to address the challenging issue of the not-well assessed indirect effects of aerosol in the climate change.
+Further more the goal is to measure the aerosol content in the whole troposphere and upper stratosphere over all time scales and to investigate its relationship with near surface mechanisms (as pollution and air quality issue) and to address the challenging issue of the not-well assessed indirect effects of aerosol in the climate change.

-High quality observation data facilitates this and needs to be supported by:

-* Documentation of archiving procedures and access to level 0 data
-* Centralized and traceable processing chain of aerosol Leve0 data
-* Long-term archiving and preservation of ACTRIS level 1 to level 3 data and data products
-* Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface
-* Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,
-* Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

 #### The types and formats of data generated/collected